ONTAP 9.14

 About this task

-New volumes are created by default with ARP in disabled mode, but you can change this setting in ONTAP System Manager and at the CLI.
-Volumes enabled by default are set to ARP in learning mode.
-Beginning in ONTAP 9.13.1, adaptive learning has been added to ARP analytics and the switch from learning mode to active mode is done automatically.
+By default, new volumes are created with ARP in disabled mode.
+You can modify this setting in ONTAP System Manager and with the CLI.
+Volumes enabled by default are set to ARP in learning (or dry-run) mode.

-Autonomous ARP switching from learning to active mode
+Switch ARP from learning to active mode

 Beginning in ONTAP 9.13.1, adaptive learning has been added to ARP analytics and the switch from learning mode to active mode is done automatically.
 The autonomous decision by ARP to automatically switch from learning mode to active mode is based on the configuration settings of the following options: